 Fat juicy leaves and translucent flesh are the hallmarks of Haworthia window plant.
 Not all Haworthia have the see-through leaves, but those that do are spectacular specimens of the genus.
 Learning how to grow Haworthia is relatively easy, as they are a low maintenance and hardy little plant.
 Caring for window plants is very much like caring for their cousins, the Aloes.

-For a long time, Haworthia was thought to belong to the Aloe family.
-Its class was reassigned in the early 1800’s as a more thorough breakdown of plant genera was undertaken.
-Not all plants in the genera have the window pane leaves with their opaque fleshy leaves and rich green interiors.
-The majority of the plants in the genus are small succulents with a low growth habit and similar cultivation requirements.
+For a long time, Haworthia was thought to belong to the Aloe family, but its class was reassigned in the early 1800’s as a more thorough breakdown of plant genera was undertaken.
+Not all plants in the genera have the window pane leaves with their opaque fleshy leaves and rich green interiors; the majority of the plants in the genus are small succulents with a low growth habit and similar cultivation requirements.

 Haworthia Window Plant